Euclid preparation. XLI. Galaxy power spectrum modelling in real space

 We compare the performance of the Eulerian and hybrid Lagrangian bias models using a rescaled covariance to match the size of \Euclid-like redshift shells (assuming a full-sky area of $15\,000\deg^2$).
 Our results highlight how both models are capable of providing unbiased measurements of the cosmological parameters up to $\kmax = 0.45\kMpc$ for all four redshift snapshots, consistently with the $1\sigma$ confidence interval for the \gls{fob} distribution.
-In terms of \gls{fom}, \bacco reaches the same amplitude of the maximally-achievable \gls{fom} of the EFT case already at a lower $\kmax$ value, most likely due to the absence of the cubic tidal bias parameter that is instead free to vary in the EFT chains.
-As expected, when fixing this parameter the EFT model performs similarly to \bacco, and for most of the configurations it achieves a slightly larger \gls{fom}.
+In terms of \gls{fom}, \bacco reaches the same amplitude of the maximally achievable \gls{fom} of the EFT case already at a lower $\kmax$ value, most likely due to the absence of the cubic tidal bias parameter that is instead free to vary in the EFT chains.
+As expected, when fixing this parameter, the EFT model performs similarly to \bacco, and for most of the configurations it achieves a slightly larger \gls{fom}.
 When considering the covariance matrix corresponding to the full-box of the comoving snapshots (from three to seven times larger than the \Euclid-like shells, depending on the considered redshift) we find that the EFT model manages to recover the cosmological parameters consistently with the $1\sigma$ confidence interval.
-The exception are some spurious cases at low values of $\kmax$ that are affected by projection effects, which can be alleviated by fixing the value of $\bGthree$.
+However, there are some spurious cases at low values of $\kmax$ that are affected by projection effects, which can be alleviated by fixing the value of $\bGthree$.